KannonZenetism/zenetism-field-physics/field-physics/fpx/the-incoherence-quotient.md

 **The relationship between CQ and IQ vulnerability:**

 Lower CQ in a centropic field increases susceptibility to entropic incursion — not because the field becomes entropic, but because reduced integrative coherence leaves more dimensional bands available for entropic operator activity.
 This is a **resilience differential**, not an **orientation differential**.
-Essence-as-Choice governs orientation; CQ governs resilience.
+Essence-as-Choice holds orientation; CQ carries resilience.

-`Vulnerability to entropic incursion ∝ (1 - CQ)`
+**Vulnerability to entropic incursion ∝ (1 - CQ)**

 This is not an IQ measurement of the centropic field.
 It is a centropic resilience measurement that predicts susceptibility to external IQ pressure.